 The beach of Zanjice is larger and more extensive.
 Although pebbly, it is still awesome.
 An excellent fish restaurant called Ribarsko Selo sits on the small headland between the two beaches.

 Almara beach is located at Oblatno; a 10 minutes drive away and well worth a visit.
 Visit the new and chic Almara Beach Club.

 Towns Worth Visiting

 A 40 minute drive from the house is the medieval walled city of Kotor.
 Behind the mighty 20m ramparts that shield Kotor from the waterfront are vegetable and fish markets, the harbour bustle and a labyrinth of small streets which offer excellent shopping and a great selection of bars and restaurant for a night out.
 Kotor is listed by UNESCO as a World Heritage Site.

 Budva Old Town

-A 50 minutes drive from the house is the most impressive medieval walled city of Budva.
-It has a similar look and feels as Kotor with narrow streets and small squares and life of traditional music and dance.
+A 50 minute drive from the house is the most impressive medieval walled city of Budva.
+It has a similar look and feels as Kotor, with narrow streets and small squares and a life of traditional music and dance.
 Why not grab a boat and take a leisurely sail along the coastline and many small islands?